-Agreement.
+Program staff attend other relevant community meetings as needed to address neighborhood or program concerns and support and promote the intention of the Good Neighbor Agreement.
 In addition, the program maintains current memoranda of agreement to ensure collaboration and communication with Valley Cities Recovery Place, King County Emergency Services Patrol (ESP), and the Sobering Center.

-The provider is responsible for any County-owned Vehicles that support the transportation function of the program and will ensure adherence to Section 1.4.3 of the Provider Manual regarding County Vehicles, as well as the following additional requirements:
+CSC Providers ensure the collection and timely submission of required data and documentation: